Picture Framing Melbourne

 The framing advice that transcends all others is-

 Design Tip #0.
-NOTHING is more important than the wedding photos...(well not until the kids arrive).
+NOTHING is more important than the wedding photos...(well not until the baby arrives).

 The above gloss white ornate Princess frame helps enhance the beautiful black and white wedding photo.